 - Head,

-- Cervical,
+- Cervical.

 - Thoracic,

 - Lumbar,

-- Sacral.
+- Sacral,

 - Pelvic,

-- Rib cage,
+- · Rib cage,

 - Abdomen and viscera regions,

 - Lower and upper extremities.

-Bundled codes: Procedure codes that are not separately payable because they are accounted for and included in the payment of other procedure codes and services.
+Bundled codes: Procedure codes that aren't separately payable because they are accounted for and included in the payment of other procedure codes and services.